1GWilly8/block-rewards/README.md

     parity --chain=ropsten --light --rpccorsdomain "*" -lrpc=trace

 Finally, you will need to create an Ethereum smart contract that creates and manages the tokens used as the currency of your loyality program.
-A standard contract for doing this is provided in this package.
+A standard contract for doing this is provided in this package. under the title MyPoints.sol.
+Open this file and there will be four fields marked with:

+    ##PLACE_HOLDER_NAME##

+Replace these with the indicated values and save.
+Next, compile the contract by running the following command:

+    solc -o ./ --bin --abi --optimize

+This will produce a file called MyPoints.bin, copy the contents of this file and navigate to https://remix.ethereum.org/ and paste.
+Hit compile then run.
 This command will compile your contract that you can then deploy through the remix ide.
 Upon deployment, you will need to copy and paste the contract address and ABI into the appropiate variables.

-solc -o ./bin --bin --abi --optimize --overwrite ' + completeContract
+solc -o ./bin --bin --abi --optimize --overwrite